A day in the life of Rebecca Clark, education leadership advisor, Rwanda

 I worked in thirty schools, visiting around three schools per day to help senior staff improve their planning, teacher development and lesson evaluation.

 Ultimately, a better education system creates more opportunities for Rwanda’s young people.

 Life as a volunteer

-If it’s been raining all night, there’s a strong possibility I wouldn't be able to reach some of the schools the next day.
+If it had been raining all night, there was a strong possibility I wouldn't be able to reach some of the schools the next day.

-Arriving at a school I would always be noticed by the pupils.
-They would wave at me greet me from their classrooms.
+Arriving at a school, I would always be noticed by the pupils.
+They would wave at me and greet me from their classrooms.
 I would try not to disrupt their learning, but sometimes it’s impossible not to.

 Mostly the walls are scantily clad with a few posters made from rice sacks.

 Many schools had no electricity.
 A lack of resources and ‘teacher-centred’ teaching was also common.
 The pace is much slower and things rarely go to plan.
 I had to be flexible and not let it frustrate me.
 I kept reminding myself - change does not happen overnight.

 I would coach and mentor head teachers and together we'd talk about action plans for the year ahead.